codeQuackerDuck/Car-marketplace-v2/README.md

-# Car Marketplace (iWantCar) – Setup & Testing Guide
+# Car Marketplace – Setup & Testing Guide

 This document explains how to install, configure, and test the full iWantCar car marketplace system, including: